kimvanwyk/md410_2021_conv_website/content/_index.md

     </center>
 </form>

-<center><h2>A Message From the Council of Governors Regarding COVID-19</h2></center>
+<center><h2>A Further Message From the Council of Governors Regarding COVID-19</h2></center>
-<p>Dear Fellow Lions of Multiple District 410,
+<p>Dear Fellow Lions,
-<p>We as the Multiple District 410 Council wish to assure you that the safety and wellbeing of all of you are our primary concern in light of the COVID-19 virus.
+<p>We have just received confirmation that our International Guest PIP Kajit Habanananda has had to cancel his attendance at the MD410 Convention due to the travel bans relevant to the COVID-19 virus.
-<p>As such we are in consultation with the all parties (Hotel, Government, LCI) in regard to our upcoming Multiple District 410 Convention and you will be appraised of the decisions taken.
+<p>As communicated yesterday, we will keep you informed as to the way forward as soon as we have full clarity from all sources.
-<p>I therefore respectfully request that as Lions you please stop posting information around this which in some cases is “fake news” and furthermore just raises alarm and panic.
-Please just adhere to the rulings regarding hygiene and be safe.
+<p>On behalf of the MD410 Council, my thanks to the Convention Committee under the Chairmanship of Lion Trevor Hobbs, who are managing a crisis which we have never had to deal with previously and I please request you, Fellow Lions, to not bombard them with emails, etc.  I assure you that we will never put any of you in jeopardy.
 <p>Yours in Lionism,
 <br>Jacqui Hocking
 <br>Council Chairman